If you’re looking for a unique way to spend Christmas in California, you’re spoiled for choice.

+You can’t miss the chance to marvel at the Venice Canals Christmas Lights!
 Take an evening walk over the wooden canal bridges that are shimmering with holiday lights.

 The mansions on the canals will be all lit up in a splendid array of colors that will practically blind you with holiday spirit!

+Another fun thing is the Venice Canals boat parade!
 For nearly 40 years, people have been enjoying watching the stream of decorated boats sail through the canals.

 For the best vantage point of this event, head to the Eastern and Carroll Canal intersection for the Annual Venice Canals Holiday Boat Parade.

 The show typically begins at 3:30 PM on the first Saturday of December.

 Besides Venice, there are several other areas of Los Angeles that are perfect for seeing the holiday decor and getting the vibe of a California Christmas!

 One of the best ways to get into the holiday spirit in LA is to window shop on Beverly Hills’ Rodeo Drive!